Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

 • What do I need in order to feel held, so I can hold others well?

 Holding space is powerful, but it is not free.
 It costs energy, attention, and presence.
-Your ability to offer that sustainably depends on how well you tend to yourself.
+Your ability to offer it sustainably depends on how honestly you tend to yourself.

 Aypril Porter